 Lewis is an interdisciplinary education and cultural participation specialist.
 He is particularly interested in public and community engagement approaches that build meaningful and equitable relationships with diverse groups beyond the “already converted” and was the recipient of the Royal Society of Edinburgh’s Public Engagement Innovator Medal in 2018.

-He founded and directs the Science Ceilidh, an education and community organisation exploring science, traditional arts and health and wellbeing with adults, youth groups and schools across Scotland.
-Science Ceilidh was awarded Community Music Organisation of the Year in Scotland with Hands Up for Trad and has now worked with over 25,000 learners, young people and adult communities in Scotland and beyond.
+He founded and directs the Science Ceilidh, an education and community organisation exploring science, creativity and health and wellbeing with adults, youth groups and schools across Scotland.
+Science Ceilidh was awarded Community Music Organisation of the Year in Scotland with Hands Up for Trad and has now worked with over 40,000 learners, young people and adult communities in Scotland and beyond.
 Lewis was also awarded the JCI Scotland’s Top Outstanding Young Person in 2019 in the cultural category for his work with Science Ceilidh.

 He is the Scotland Ambassador for the Fun Palaces campaign undertaking a UK-wide five year cross-sector action research programme on grassroots participation in arts, sciences and wider cultural engagement.
 In this capacity, he was the Scientist-In-Residence at Voluntary Arts Scotland and now the Scottish Libraries Information Council and shopping centre Ocean Terminal, running Leith Labs.